dotnet/roslyn/docs/compilers/terrapin.md

 ## The Terrapin Service Workflow
 The Terrapin service will validate a DLL by going through the following workflow for every DLL in a NuPkg file:

-1. Execute `dotnet-build-manifest-generator` on the DLL + PDB conversion.
+1. Execute `dotnet-build-manifest-generator` on the DLL + PDB combination.
 1. Setup the environment for validation:
     1. Transfer execution to the appropriate operating system listed in the manifest.
 All future actions are expected to run on this machine.
     1. Install the correct .NET Runtime on the target machine (if necessary)